regcs/AliceLG/README.md

 ### Camera Setup & Quilt Rendering

 You can render still scenes and animation frames as complete quilt images.
-You can render any quilt for your currently connected device or for any other Looking Glass:
+You can render for your currently connected device or for any other Looking Glass:

 **(1) Rendering for your currently connected device**
 - select your connected Looking Glass (if not aleady selected) and a quilt resolution under _Looking Glass → Resolution_